 kandy to ella train RIDE Travel time

-The journey takes around 7 hours from Kandy to Ella - assuming there are no delays or breakdowns on the route!
+The journey takes around 7 hours - assuming there are no delays or breakdowns on the route!

 Sri Lanka’s most stunning sights | A guide to Nine Arch Bridge, Ella